vigevenoj/dashboard/README.md

 ## Docker
 A two-stage build compiles the application for production and then copies the compiled javascript into an nginx container to be served.
 Use environment variables `API_KEY` and `STOPS_LIST` to provide your Trimet API key and comma-separated list of Trimet stops to watch.

+The container is listening on port 80 but it isn't exposed; forward something to that so you can reach the application.